isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 clinicians who were accustomed to the manual method of identifying where to place the spinal needle in the patient’s lumbar spine, to become more willing to adopt uSINE<sup>®</sup>.</p>
-<p>Determined to showcase the benefits of uSINE<sup>®</sup>, Agnes and her
+<p>Determined to showcase the benefits of the technology, Agnes and her team
-team conducted numerous user tests, gathered diverse feedback from healthcare professionals, and worked closely with software developers of uSINE<sup>®</sup> to improve the user experience.
+conducted numerous user tests, gathered diverse feedback from healthcare professionals, and worked closely with software developers to improve user experience.
 Their efforts eventually received positive responses from doctors, who found the software user-friendly and greatly beneficial.</p>
 <p><strong>PHOTO OF USINE TEAM (PENDING FRIDAY / MONDAY)</strong>
 </p>
 <p>It was a fulfilling moment when the team’s hard work contributed to the